aws/aws-iot-device-sdk-embedded-C/README.md

 #### Setup for AWS IoT Jobs demo

-1. The demo requires the Linux platform to contain curl and libmosquitto which can be installed with:
+1. The demo requires the Linux platform to contain curl and libmosquitto.
+On a Debian platform, these dependencies can be installed with:

 ```
     apt install curl libmosquitto-dev